Skip to Content

 • Translational Cell & Tissue Engineering

-In their first year, students have the option to take many of the same courses as medical students, such as human anatomy, neuroscience, and immunology.
-Students also take advanced engineering and science courses.
+In their first year, students have the option to take a variety of advanced courses in science, engineering, and medicine.
 Students who apply to our program should have a strong background in quantitative sciences – e.g. engineering, physics, mathematics or applied math, as well as sufficient experience in chemistry and biology.
-Applicants with a strong background in biological sciences who also demonstrate ability and potential in quantitative sciences are also encouraged to apply.
-Students who receive a rotation offer are free to choose from almost any research lab in the university.
-To facilitate this process, students do two or more rotations during their first year and typically choose a lab by the end of the summer of their first year.
-Students who receive an offer to work with specific laboratories forego the rotation process and get into their thesis research from day one.
+Applicants with a strong background in biological sciences who also demonstrate ability and potential in quantitative sciences are encouraged to apply.

 BME Application Assistance Program